Actors and writers on strike rally in Philadelphia and Chicago as union action spreads

 “We’re the voices of multi-trillion dollar TV theatrical streaming industry.
 And we all have a common goal, and that’s to make living wages in an industry that takes advantage of us,” said Izanec.

-In Chicago, hundreds of strikers — many wearing black SAG T-shirts — marched and chanted at Millennium Park and Grant Park, “We're union/United/Never be divided."
-A small brass band played ”This Land Is Your Land."
+In Chicago, hundreds of strikers — many wearing black SAG T-shirts — marched and chanted at Millennium Park.
+“We're union/United/Never be divided."
+A small brass band accompanied the strikers and at one point played ”This Land Is Your Land."
+One sign read: “Corporate Greed Stinks.”
+Cars honked their horns in support.
+Many unions were represented, including Teamsters and teachers.

 The unions and the Alliance of Motion Picture and Television Producers — which represents studios, streamers and production companies — seem far apart, with no negotiations happening or planned.